 Portobello mushrooms are mild and large, making them ideal as a meat substitute or for stuffing.
 The mushroom may be the star of this dish but the cheese and herbs transform them into an Italian dream.

-- Portobello mushrooms: Portobello mushrooms’ firm texture holds up well in the cooking process, acting as a little edible bowl.
-And the stems don’t go to waste either.
-Instead, they’re chopped, cooked until softened, and added to the stuffing for extra flavor and texture.
+- Portobello mushrooms: Portobello mushroom caps’ firm texture holds up well in the cooking process.
+And the stems don’t go to waste—they’re chopped, sautéed, and added to the stuffing.

-- Cheese: Many stuffed mushroom recipes result in greasy and overly cheesy mushrooms.
-Yes, there is such a thing as too much cheese!
-This stuffed mushroom recipe calls for a high-quality whole milk ricotta cheese, which imparts a rich, creamy flavor and decadent texture with only 2 tablespoons of ricotta per person.
+- Cheese: Many stuffed mushroom recipes result in greasy, overly cheesy mushrooms.
+This stuffed mushroom recipe calls for a high-quality whole milk ricotta, which imparts a rich, creamy flavor and decadent texture with only 2 tablespoons per serving.

-- Seasoning: A couple of cloves of garlic and an all-in-one blend of Italian seasoning (homemade or store-bought) give this recipe a decidedly Mediterranean essence.
-Salt is enhances the overall flavor.
+- Seasoning: A couple garlic cloves and some Italian seasoning (homemade or store-bought) give this recipe a decidedly Mediterranean essence.
+Salt enhances the overall flavor.

-- Tomato: A slice of fresh tomato acts as the base for the stuffing, providing a light acidity to the creamy filling with every bite.
-Use a medium to large-sized tomato fit inside the mushroom or slice to fit.
+- Tomato: A slice of fresh tomato acts as the base for the stuffing, providing a light acidity to contrast the creamy filling.

-- Green onions: Add a mild, oniony sweetness to the sautéed vegetables.
+- Green onions: Add a mild, oniony flavor to the sautéed vegetables.
 You can substitute with 1/2 of a small yellow onion, finely chopped.

 - Breadcrumbs: Opt for unseasoned bread crumbs as they’re meant to provide texture rather than flavor.
-To make this gluten free, just skip the bread crumbs or opt for your favorite gluten free
+To make this gluten-free, just skip the bread crumbs or opt for your favorite gluten-free cracker crumbs.

 How to Make Stuffed Portobello Mushrooms

-This stuffed portobello mushroom recipe is essentially foolproof: simply stuff and bake!
+This stuffed portobello mushroom recipe is easy: simply stuff and bake!
+Broiling them crisps up the breadcrumb topping.
+Here’s the whole process:

 - Get ready: Preheat the oven to 350°F and line a baking sheet with aluminum foil or parchment paper.

-- Set up the mushrooms: Coat the outer sides and edges of the mushrooms with about 1 tablespoon of olive oil.
+- Set up the mushrooms: Spread 1 tablespoon of olive oil over the mushrooms, tops, and bottoms.
 Place them on the prepared baking sheet with the hollow sides facing up.
 Sprinkle with about 1/4 teaspoon of salt and 1/2 teaspoon of Italian seasoning.
-Slice a tomato into rounds and place one slice in each mushroom cap.
+Place one slice of tomato in each mushroom cap.
 Set aside.

 - Prep the vegetables: Mince 3 large garlic cloves (see our how to mince garlic guide for tips).
 Coarsely chop the mushroom stems, 2 packed cups of spinach, and 3 green onions.